- What is an OS bootstrap?

 to pass over the control port ofext2fs

-(instead of its own control port, which is useless for its parent).
+to the previous task (instead of its own control port, which is useless for it).
 This is typically done in theS_fsys_startup

 to pass over theproc